tldr-pages/tldr/pages/linux/wol.md

 `wol --host={{hostname}} {{mac_address}}`

-- Send a WoL packet to a specific port:
+- Send a WoL packet to a specific port on a host:

 `wol --port={{port_number}} {{mac_address}}`